Stuttering is a speech disorder. It’s also called stammering or diffluent speech. It’s characterized by:

 Not all children who stutter will require treatment because developmental stuttering usually resolves with time.
 Speech therapy is an option for some children.

 Speech therapy can reduce interruptions in speech and improve your child’s self-esteem.
-Therapy often focuses on controlling speech patterns by encouraging your child to speak in shorter sentences and at slower rates.
+Therapy often focuses on controlling speech patterns by encouraging your child to monitor their rate of speech, breath support, and laryngeal tension.

 The best candidates for speech therapy include those who:

 - have stuttered for three to six months

 - have pronounced stuttering